KodchakornL/FINANCIAL-ANALYTIC/Credit scoring/README.md

 Credit card and home loans are two very good examples of credit given to a borrower by a lender.
 Money in a credit card is not ours, We need to pay it back.
 If we fail to pay it, we need to repay with interest.
 Home loans are another type of credit given.
 For this, we have a collateral i.e, this could be used to recover money if the customers fails to pay back.
 Asset financing is another good example of credit.
 Organizations don't buy the assets at one go instead they finance it and pay it over the time.

 ### Dataset
+Credit score cards are a common risk control method in the financial industry.
+It uses personal information and data submitted by credit card applicants to predict the probability of future defaults and credit card borrowings.
+The bank is able to decide whether to issue a credit card to the applicant.
+Credit scores can objectively quantify the magnitude of risk.
+Generally speaking, credit score cards are based on historical data.
+Once encountering large economic fluctuations.
+Past models may lose their original predictive power.
+Logistic model is a common method for credit scoring.
+Because Logistic is suitable for binary classification tasks and can calculate the coefficients of each feature.
+In order to facilitate understanding and operation, the score card will multiply the logistic regression coefficient by a certain value (such as 100) and round it.
 Relate data : https://www.kaggle.com/datasets/rikdifos/credit-card-approval-prediction

 ### Column Description